 The project: highly reliable injury filter

 We picked a simple task that was as crisply defined and easy as possible while still requiring human evaluators: Given three sentences from a story, our system must write one more sentence without introducing any injuries to any beings in the story.
-In the analogy, we consider injuries to be "catastrophes", and our aim is to build techniques that can reliably avoid them, both in-distribution (where they may be rare but still present) and out-of-distribution (where they may be caused by natural distribution shift or deliberate adversarial attack from another agent).
+In the analogy, injuries are considered "catastrophes", and our aim is to build techniques that can reliably avoid them, both in-distribution (where they may be rare but still present) and out-of-distribution (where they may be caused by natural distribution shift or deliberate adversarial attack from another agent).

 We focused on building a classifier to reliably detect injuries.
 We used this classifier to filter generations from a language model to make sure the generations never involve injuries.